Jul-Wie/old-awesomewm-dotfiles/README.md

 # Dotfiles
-This repo contains my most important dotfiles, as well as instructions for myself on how to replicate my setup whenever i get a new OS.
+This repo contain the dotfiles i use on my laptop, so it's all lightweight stuff.
+I stole my awesomewm config from https://github.com/Crylia/crylia-theme and made a few adjustments.

 ## List of stuff
 - OS: arch based
 - DM: ly
 - WM: awesome-git